sjyang18/accumlo-w-aad/README.md

 ## Question: Does hadoop kerberos configuration automatically refresh kerberos token at the regular interval?
 Answer: My obervation is No. From the discussion with my collegue, my recommendation is to set a daily cron job to run `kdestroy && kinit` command.

+## Question: I enabled Kerbero configuration on Accumulo and see "code:BAD_CREDENTIALS" error on accumulo tserver.
+Tserver does not accept the credential from Accumulo master.
+Answer: Check if all host name references of accumulo.properties and accumulo-client.propertis use FQDN host names.
+For example, make sure `instance.zookeepers` and `instance.zookeeper.host` has FQDN host names.